Algae, liverworts and moss on greenhouses

 Inclusion of a weedkiller product does not indicate a recommendation or endorsement by the RHS.
 It is a list of products currently available to the home gardener.

-Weedkillers for gardeners (Adobe Acrobat pdf document outlining weedkillers available to gardeners; see section 2b)
+Weedkillers for gardeners (Adobe Acrobat pdf document outlining weedkillers available to gardeners; see section 2b and c)

 The Royal Horticultural Society is the UK’s leading gardening charity.
 We aim to enrich everyone’s life through plants, and make the UK a greener and more beautiful place.